FabianPlum/OmniTrax/docs/tutorial-pose-estimation.md

 # Tutorial : Pose-Estimation

-This tutorial is divided into two separate sections : [Single-animal pose-estimation](#Single-animal pose-estimation) & [Multi-animal pose-estimation](#Multi-animal pose-estimation). **OmniTrax** is primarily tailored to performing analysis of large groups of animals in discontinuous settings, utilising a two-step approach of (**1**) tracking all individuals and
-(**2**) performing pose-estimation on each returned ROI (region of interest).
+This tutorial is divided into two separate sections : **Single-animal pose-estimation** & **Multi-animal pose-estimation**. **OmniTrax** is primarily tailored to performing analysis of large groups of animals in discontinuous settings, utilising a two-step approach of (**1**) tracking all individuals and (**2**) performing pose-estimation on each returned ROI (region of interest).

 To benefit from **OmniTrax** maximally, both, a [trained detector](https://github.com/AlexeyAB/darknet) and